b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 ## Tip #7: Use `UNION` or `UNION ALL` to stack two tables which have the same columns.

-If you have twelve identical tables, one for each month, you can `UNION` them together to combine them into one virtual table.
+If you have twelve identical tables, one for each month, you can `UNION` them together to combine all their rows into one virtual table which has the same column names.

 `UNION` sorts the result set and remove duplicates. `UNION ALL` is faster becasue it avoids sorting.
 Use it when de-duplication is not needed.

 ## Tip #8: Some queries require a self-join.